Table of Contents

 It has been noted that 1 in 10 people suffer from PD.

 Personality disorders are distributed into 3 clusters (A, B, and C) and also according to their relative sex, these clusters include:

 - Cluster A – This includes the schizoid personality disorder and is more common in males compared to females.

-Cluster B – This cluster includes the antisocial personality disorder.
-This is three times more predominant in men compared to women; borderline personality disorder is three times more prevalent in women than in men;
+- Cluster B – This cluster includes antisocial personality disorder.
+This is three times more predominant in men compared to women; borderline personality disorder is three times more prevalent in women than in men

-Cluster C – This includes the obsessive-compulsive personality disorder and is identified more commonly in men than in women.
+- Cluster C – This includes obsessive-compulsive personality disorder and is identified more commonly in men than in women.

 The norms for the diagnosis of personality disorders are mostly related to the behavior occurring during the young and middle adulthood; therefore, the thumb rule or the main criteria for the diagnosis of PD is that it cannot be made until the individual has turned 18 years.